The pH of Phosphoric Acid in Water

 8. Wet-process acid can be purified by removing fluorine to produce animal-grade phosphoric acid, or by solvent extraction and arsenic removal to produce food-grade phosphoric acid.

-See also The Importance of pH in Aquarium Water
+See also The pH of Cisplatin in Water

 Applications and Safety Considerations